marioboi3112/keystroke-for-tic80/README.md

 # keystroke-for-tic80
-making a keystoke for TIC-80
+making a keystoke for TIC-80.
+might work with pico 8 as well with some more configurations.